Swiss Family Robinson (1960 film): Filming

+Annakin wrote "Moochie" Corcoran "was wonderfully coordinated and had hung around so many animal trainers and stuntmen, that he knew exactly what was called for and how much of the action he could handle.
+I never had to use a double with ‘Moochie'."

 Soon after filming began in Tobago, the British film crew became unhappy with the wages that they were being paid by Disney.
 They threatened to abandon filming and return home.
 Their National Association of Theatrical and Kine Employees (NATKE) union representative, Cyril (Cid) Thawley, negotiated a new wage agreement which included overtime pay.
 Cid Thawley, along with some of the Disney crew were accommodated at Dellamira Hotel in Bacolet.
 The rest of the crew stayed at Robinson Crusoe Hotel in Scarborough and Blue Haven Hotel in Bacolet.
-Most evenings, the prop men relaxed at the Club La Tropical, located next to the Dellamira hotel.
+Most evenings, the prop men relaxed at the Club La Tropical, located next to the Dellamira Hotel.

 After filming, the local Tobagonians convinced Disney, who had intended to remove all evidence of filmmaking, to let the treehouse remain, sans interior furnishing.
 In 1960, the treehouse was listed for sale for $9,000, a fraction of its original cost, and later became a popular attraction among locals and tourists, before the structure was finally destroyed by Hurricane Flora in September 1963.
 The tree still remains, and is located on the property of Roberts Auto Service and Tyre Shop, at Cow Farm Road, Goldsborough, just off the Windward Road.
-Tobagonian Lennox Straker says, "The tree has fallen into obscurity; only a few of the older people knew of its significance".
+Tobagonian Lennox Straker says, "The tree has fallen into obscurity; only a few of the older people knew of its significance."
 Three Tobagonians acted as stand-ins and doubles for the stars - James MacArthur, Tommy Kirk, Janet Munro and Dorothy McGuire.
 Two of them still reside in Tobago and one lives in the USA.
 A few locals who were employed by Disney as drivers, hoteliers and office staff still live in Tobago.
 They are happy to share their memories of working with 'the film company' back in 1959.

+Music

+The film features one original song, "My Heart Was an Island", written by Terry Gilkyson.
+Mother Robinson (McGuire) sings the song as she hangs new curtains in the family's treehouse.
+The song, however, is not heard in its entirety, as it trails off when the scene shifts to Ernst (Kirk) on the ground.